- The medical retina is a broad terminology that covers many retinal conditions that can be treated with medications or lasers

 - All the conditions that do not need surgery can otherwise be considered medical retinal issues.

 - Many of the medical retinal diseases have underlying systemic causes. for example, diabetic retinopathy is a direct result of long-standing and/or uncontrolled diabetes.

 - Venous occlusions usually occur in patients having high blood pressure.

 - A combination of diabetes & hypertension has more severe effects in both these conditions.

-- CSR is typically a stress-related disease seen in patients with Type A personality.
+- CSR is typically a stress-related disease seen in patients with Type A personalities.

 - Therefore in all medical retinal conditions control of the primary/ underlying disease is as important if not more, compared to the treatment given by the retinal specialist.

-- A fact that is often overlooked/ under stressed and most common cause of treatment failures.
+- This a fact that is often overlooked/ under stressed and the most common cause of treatment failures.

 - Diseases like CSR can actually be cured by simply reducing stress and may not require any treatment in a majority of cases.